LeonMontealegre/serialeazy/README.md

-# Serializr
+# Serialeazy

+Serialeazy is a utility library that can serialize complex model-graphs and deserialize them with all references and type information intact.

-_Serialize and deserialize arbitrarily compelx objects into JSON_
+_Serialize and deserialize arbitrarily complex objects into JSON_

 _Serialeazy is feature complete and supports serialization of references, type information, generics, inheritance, function types, and much much more._

-# Introduction
+# Features

-Serialeazy is a utility library that can serialize complex model-graphs and deserialize them with all references and type information intact.

-Features:

 -   (De)serialize primitive values
 -   (De)serialize any object (tagged as serializable) and have it saved as a reference